Medical Skin Needling

 Who can perform Medical Skin Needling?

-Only suitably trained medical professionals and therapists should perform medical skin needling procedures.
+Only suitably trained medical professionals and beauty therapists should perform medical skin needling procedures.
 This is particularly relevant given the differing needle lengths used within this procedure.
-Professional, medical grade rollers should only be used by qualified doctors, surgeons and nurses.
+Professional, medical grade rollers or automated devices should only be used by qualified doctors, surgeons and nurses.

 For more information about practitioner training, qualifications and relevant medical organisations please view the information contained within the Legislation section of the Consulting Room.